needle-mirror/com.unity.collections/Documentation~/allocator-custom-define.md

 * [`Handle`](xref:Unity.Collections.AllocatorManager.IAllocator.Handle): A property that gets and sets the allocator handle which is of type [`AllocatorManager.AllocatorHandle`](xref:Unity.Collections.AllocatorManager.AllocatorHandle).
 * [`ToAllocator`](xref:Unity.Collections.AllocatorManager.IAllocator.ToAllocator): A property that casts the allocator handle index to the enum `Allocator`.
 * [`IsCustomAllocator`](xref:Unity.Collections.AllocatorManager.IAllocator.IsCustomAllocator): A property that checks whether the allocator is a custom allocator.
 An allocator is a custom allocator if its handle `Index` is larger or equal to [`AllocatorManager.FirstUserIndex`](xref:Unity.Collections.AllocatorManager.FirstUserIndex).
 * [`IsAutoDispose`](xref:Unity.Collections.AllocatorManager.AllocatorHandle.IsAutoDispose): A property that checks whether the allocator is able to dispose individual allocations.
-False if disposing an individual allocation is a no-op.
+True if disposing an individual allocation is a no-op.

 Because `AllocatorManager.IAllocator` implements `IDisposable`, your custom allocator must implement the `Dispose` method.